2ez4ai/2ez4ai.github.io/_posts/2021-01-11-soft_q_learning.md

 $$\mathcal{H}(\pi(\cdot\vert s_{t}))+\mathbb{E}_{a_{t}\sim\pi}\left[Q^\pi_\text{soft}(s_{t},a_{t})\right]\le \mathcal{H}(\tilde\pi(\cdot\vert s_{t}))+\mathbb{E}_{a_{t}\sim\tilde\pi}\left[Q^\pi_\text{soft}(s_{t},a_{t})\right].\tag*{$\blacksquare$}$$

 With (7) and (8), we now ready to show policy improvement.
-The idea is simple: we use the inequality (8) to contract the right hand side of equality (7) to complete the proof.
+The idea is simple: we use inequality (8) to contract the right hand side of equality (7) to complete the proof.

 *Proof of policy improvement:*